samuelmv29/scheduler/README.md

 make
 ```

-### To build the userspace applications and tun the OS
+### To build the userspace applications and run the OS
 ```
 make qemu
 ```